codehs/book/README.md

 ## CodeHS Books

-This is a project to write open source textbooks with our comminity of tutors for students and teachers using CodeHS to teach computer science classes.
+This is a project to write open source textbooks with our community of tutors for students and teachers using CodeHS to teach computer science classes.

 ### Committing Instructions